fabiocaccamo/django-maintenance-mode/README.md

 # django-maintenance-mode
-django-maintenance-mode shows a 503 error page when maintenance-mode is on.
+django-maintenance-mode shows a 503 error page when **maintenance-mode** is **on**.

+It works at application level, so your django instance should be up.

+It doesn't use database and doesn't prevent database access.

 ##Installation